-Taking a career break has become rather common in recent years.
-If you are now looking to return to work, we have compiled a few tips to make that return as smooth as possible.
+Taking a career break has become somewhat common in recent years.
+However, if the time has come to go back to work, we have compiled a few top tips when applying for a job after a career break.

 Employers know when someone isn’t fully interested in the role they are applying for.
-So, make sure you are sure it is the right time to return and that the role you are trying to return to is right for you.
-If you left because you didn’t enjoy your career, it’s not a good idea to try to go back to it.
+So, be sure that this is the right time for your return and that you are suited to the role.
+If you left because you didn’t enjoy your career, it wouldn’t be a good idea to return to it.

-As such, demonstrating that you are certain a return to work is right for you could be a major positive for your application and your chances of entering your dream career.
+As such, showing that you’re certain that a return to work is right for you could be a major positive for your application and your chances of entering your dream career.

 Employers are human and understand that there are other things in life that need addressing.
 Having the confidence to take that step could give you more credit than other candidates.

-For help to find employment after a lengthy period out of work, we have created a number of guides to help get you back on your feet.
+For help finding employment after a career break or sabbatical, we’ve created a number of guides to help get you back on your feet.

+First of all, when you’re applying for a job after a career break, be sure to check out our career change jobs board for the latest job postings in your area.
 For external advice, funding or training see our support and resources page.
-For guidance on today’s job market and what employers are looking for, see our job application tips.
-If you haven’t written an application in some time, get help with our CV tips and template.
+See our job application tips for guidance on today’s job market and what employers are looking for.
+And, if you haven’t written an application in some time, get help with our CV writing tips.